wombelix/dominik-wombacher-cc/content/pages/resume_en.rst

 About me
 ========

+I'm passionate about **Linux**, **Kubernetes**, **Cloud Native Infrastructure**, **Platform Engineering**, **Coding** and **Automation**.
-I'm a **problem solver with over 25 years of experience** operating across the entire infrastructure stack.
-I thrive on complex technical challenges that require understanding the big picture while debugging the details.
-**I see patterns others miss.
+I'm a **problem solver with 25 years of experience** operating across the entire infrastructure stack.
+I thrive on complex technical challenges that require understanding the big picture while debugging the details. **I see patterns others miss.
 I connect dots across technologies.
-I figure things out.**
+I figure things out.** I prefer technical implementation over business presentations.

-**I operate across infrastructure, systems, and code.** At NTT, I was responsible for **over 1000 Linux systems, hundreds of Windows systems, and complete datacenter infrastructure across two locations**: network, firewall, load balancers, BGP routing, storage, virtualization, operating systems.
+**I operate across infrastructure, systems, and code.** At NTT, I was responsible for **over 1000 Linux, hundreds of Windows systems and the complete datacenter infrastructure across two locations**.
+Including network, firewall, load balancers, storage, virtualization, operating systems.
 I troubleshoot production incidents from network packets to application code.
 I reverse-engineer systems when documentation falls behind development.
-I build automation that reduces manual work and helps teams scale.
-Throughout my career, I've gone on-site to run cables, replace hardware, or handle maintenance when needed. **I do what's necessary to get systems running.**
+I build automation that reduces manual work and helps teams scale. **I do what's necessary to get systems running.**

-**I write code to solve operational problems.** Backup reporting at NTT consumed hours of manual effort daily.
-I built Python automation that reduced it to minutes and shifted the team from reactive to proactive.
-Storage decommissioning required specialized expertise.
-I created tools that enabled junior engineers to handle the work independently.
-For SUSE's AWS security competency, I figured out Fluent Bit's plugin system, wrote a Go plugin to push security logs to AWS CloudTrail Lake, created a Helm chart, built the CI/CD pipeline, and released everything as open source.
-The solution helped SUSE achieve the competency.
+**I write code to solve operational problems.** For example, I've built Python based automation that reduced backup reporting from hours of manual effort to minutes, shifting the team from reactive to proactive.
+I created tools that enabled junior engineers to handle storage decommissioning independently.
+I wrote a Fluent Bit output plugin in Go to push security logs to AWS CloudTrail Lake, created a Helm chart, built the CI/CD pipeline, and released everything as open source.
+I built an OpenShift operator for AWS Neuron with Red Hat engineers, learning their patterns for GPU operators and creating automated builds for kernel modules.
+I was a maintainer of `pagure <https://pagure.io/pagure>`_ (a git forge and code collaboration platform) for almost 3 years, fixing critical CVEs and shipping releases in a complex Python/Flask codebase. **I read and understand code in multiple languages to find problems and fix them.**

-**I dive into unfamiliar territory and deliver solutions.** At AWS, I worked backwards from NeuVector source code to figure out undocumented integration patterns with CodePipeline.
-After sharing this at conferences, people told me they had been trying to implement it for months.
-I built an OpenShift operator for AWS Neuron with Red Hat engineers, learning their patterns for GPU operators.
-I created automated builds for kernel modules across a matrix of OpenShift releases.
-I contributed to Fedora and EPEL packaging, learning RPM packaging and community processes.

-**I maintain complex legacy codebases.** I was a maintainer of pagure for almost 3 years, working through thousands of lines of Python/Flask code written by multiple contributors over years.
-I fixed critical CVEs, shipped releases, and did my part to keep the project alive.
-I contributed to Uyuni, working across Java, Python, and Go. **I read and understand code in multiple languages to find problems and fix them.**

-**I build complete solutions and share knowledge.** I write the application, set up CI/CD, publish artifacts, and document how it works. **I document everything.** When I solve a problem, I write documentation, create knowledge base articles, and share examples so others can build on what I learned.
-I structure work in tickets with clear parent-child relationships, making progress visible and accessible. **I was self-employed for over 12 years**, managing everything from customer relationships to employee management to technical delivery.
-During critical incidents at NTT, I coordinated technical recovery efforts across global teams, documenting solutions and building automation so the team could scale the work.
+**I build complete solutions and enable teams.** I write the application, set up CI/CD, publish artifacts, and document how it works. **I document everything.** When I solve a problem, I create knowledge base articles and examples so others can build on what I learned. **I was self-employed for over 12 years**, managing customer relationships and technical delivery.

-**When I face a new problem, I dig in.** I read the source code, test assumptions, ask questions when needed, and find solutions even when documentation is missing or people with knowledge have left.
+During critical incidents at NTT, I coordinated technical recovery efforts across global teams.
 I work well independently but I'm not a lone wolf.
-I collaborate through clear documentation, knowledge sharing, and building tools that help the whole team. **I get the job done and help others do the same.**
+I collaborate through clear documentation, knowledge sharing, and building tools that help the whole team.

 **I never stopped learning.** Started with HTML and CSS at 14, taught myself PHP, Java, Python, Go, TypeScript.
-Still learning, diving deeper into C and kernel development because I'm curious how things work at that level.
-I've earned **over 70 technical certifications** throughout my career, including AWS Solutions Architect Professional, multiple Kubernetes certifications (CKA, CKAD, CKS), and deep expertise in SUSE and Red Hat ecosystems.
+Still learning, diving deeper into C and kernel development.
+I've earned **over 70 technical certifications** throughout my career: **18x SUSE**, **7x AWS**, **3x Kubernetes** (CKA, CKAD, CKS), **5x Red Hat**, **2x Linux**, **2x Azure**.
 I share technical knowledge through conference presentations at KubeCon, SUSECON, and openSUSE Conference.
-I'm passionate about cloud native technologies, Kubernetes, and Unix systems like FreeBSD.
+I'm passionate about cloud native technologies and Unix systems like FreeBSD.

 **I'm looking for DevOps, SRE, Platform Engineering, or Cloud Engineering roles** where I can solve complex problems, build automation, and work